Anu Malik: 2005–present: Later career

-The mid-2000s marked the rise of a new generation of music directors including A. R. Rahman, Himesh Reshammiya, Vishal–Shekhar, Pritam Chakraborty and Shankar–Ehsaan–Loy and the amount of Malik's work began reducing after 2005 and he accepted his new role as a regular judge on the reality singing competition show Indian Idol on Sony Entertainment Television, beginning with its first season in 2004.
+The mid-2000s marked the rise of a new generation of music directors including A. R. Rahman, Shankar–Ehsaan–Loy, Vishal–Shekhar, Pritam Chakraborty and the amount of Malik's work began reducing after 2005 and he accepted his new role as a regular judge on the reality singing competition show Indian Idol on Sony Entertainment Television, beginning with its first season in 2004.
 He received a nomination for the Screen Award for Best Music Director for Jaan-E-Mann (2006).
 The year 2007 marked for the first time since 1983 that Malik composed soundtrack for only one film Undertrial.

 Malik remained prominent as a judge for various reality television shows but lost major offers as a music director in the coming years.
 His recent work includes Kambakkht Ishq (2009), Yamla Pagla Deewana (2011), Shootout at Wadala (2013), Dum Laga Ke Haisha (2015), Begum Jaan (2017) and Sui Dhaaga (2018).
 He won his second Zee Cine Award for Best Music Director for Dum Laga Ke Haisha, which marked his reunion with Kumar Sanu since No Entry (2005) as well as his first collaboration with Yash Raj Films.

 Collaborations

 Malik has worked with many Indian playback singers including Mohammed Rafi, Kishore Kumar, Asha Bhonsle, Amit Kumar, and others.
 During the '80s, he mostly worked with singers such as Mohammad Aziz, Shabbir Kumar, Manhar Udhas, Suresh Wadkar, Nitin Mukesh and Anwar.

-Malik worked with Alisha Chinai to compose the commercially successful singles "Sexy Sexy" and "Ruk Ruk Ruk" from Vijaypath, "Chot Dil Pe Lagi" from Ishq Vishk and the songs from Love Story 2050.
+Malik worked with Alisha Chinai to compose the commercially successful singles "Sexy Sexy" and "Ruk Ruk Ruk" from Vijaypath, "Chot Dil Pe Lagi" from Ishq Vishk and the songs from Love Story 2050 and Kambakkht Ishq.
 He also worked with Indian film lyricist Javed Akhtar in films including Border, Refugee and Umrao Jaan.
+He also worked with Anuradha Sriram to compose the commercially successful singles "Chunnari Chunnari" from Biwi No. 1, "Dupatta Mera" from Mujhe Kucch Kehna Hai and "Chand Ko Tod Doonga" from Shaadi No. 1.